aodhanlutetiae/dj/index.md

-## Module One: Data for journalism
+## Module One: Data for news and journalism

 Getting started with analysing data for journalism